worldcoin/awesome-zkml/README.md

   - ezkl is a library and command-line tool for doing inference for deep learning models and other computational graphs in a zk-snark.
 - [keras2circom](https://github.com/socathie/keras2circom) ([@socathie](https://twitter.com/CathieSoHK)) (2023)
   - keras2circom is a python tool that transpiles a tf.keras model into a circom circuit.
+- [zk-dtp](https://github.com/only4sim/myproject) - Zero Knowledge Decision Tree Predict is designed to address this pressing issue by offering privacy-preserving predictions using decision tree models, built on top of RISC Zero's zkVM.
+- [zkp-gravity/0g](https://github.com/zkp-gravity/0g) - ZeroGravity - Zero Gravity is a system for proving an inference run (i.e. a classification) for a pre-trained, public Weightless NN and a private input.
+(2023)

 ## Papers